Robert-van-Engelen/ForthMSX/doc/words.md

 output float with a trailing space;
 output fixed notation when 1e-1 <= |r| < 1e+7, otherwise output scientific notation;
-beware that non-scientific output cannot be copy-pasted back into input, as floating-point literals require an exponent
+beware that non-scientific output cannot be copy-pasted back into input, since floating-point literals require an exponent

     : F.
       HERE PRECISION REPRESENT DROP IF